oktadev/okta-blog/_source/_posts/2021-01-08-graphql-apollo-react.md

 {% include setup/cli.md type="spa" framework="React" loginRedirectUri="http://localhost:3000/callback" %}

-The Okta CLI will present your with a *Client ID*.
+The Okta CLI will present you with a *Client ID*.
 Make note of this as you will need it in your application.

 ## Create Your Apollo and React Application